siberianfox/g2wiki/Alarm-Processing.md

 In this state it is possible to query the board, (i.e. GET commands), but not possible to change the state of the machine (i.e. SET commands or Gcode)

 Once a CLEAR command is received – any of {clear:n}, {“clear”:n}, $clear – the machine will once again act on commands following the CLEAR.

+ * Parse clear interprets an M30 or M2 PROGRAM_END as a $clear condition and clear ALARMs and
+ * SHUTDOWNs but not PANICs.
+Assumes Gcode string has no leading or embedded whitespace

 ####Clear on Dual Endpoint USB
 Using clear is more complicated on dual endpoint USB.
 Clears should be sent over the data channel, as this ensures that all commands are cleared up to the clear command itself.
 Clear can be sent via the control channel but this practice is discouraged as it can lead to unpredictable results.
 Clears received on the control channel will be honored, but will be warned in the response.
 In this case it is the host’s responsibility to ensure that the data buffers are drained or stopped before CLEAR is sent.